You're $99 away from FREE SHIPPING!

 According to the BCPP (Breast Cancer Prevention Partners), parabens can mimic estrogen in our bodies.
 As a result, they may affect the normal development of breast cells, potentially leading to breast cancer.

-Common offenders to look out for include:
+Common paraben offenders to look out for include

 Two phthalates, DBP and DEHP, are banned in cosmetics sold in the European Union because of their potentially harmful health effects.

-In the US, these and a variety of other phthalates are banned in products for children.
-But there’s currently no restriction on their use in adult personal care products.
+In the US, these and a variety of other phthalates are banned in products for children, but there’s currently no restriction on their use in adult personal care products.

 These two closely related chemicals are preservatives.
 They are commonly found in hair products, moisturizers, deodorants, sunscreen, and makeup.

 Also known as butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT), these chemicals are endocrine disruptors that mimic estrogen in our bodies.
-According to research published in 2012 by Molecular Carcinogenesis, they are also known carcinogens and increased the risk of tumors forming when tested on mice.
+According to research published in 2012 by Molecular Carcinogenesis, they are also known carcinogens and increase the risk of tumors forming when tested on mice.

 As if plastic pollution in our oceans wasn’t bad enough, many plastics are endocrine disruptors.
 While plastics are sometimes used as ingredients, they are more frequently used only in packaging, which isn’t as reassuring as it sounds.